mpuening/maven-archetypes/README.md

     -Dversion=0.0.1-SNAPSHOT
 ```

-Note: replace the `groupId` and `artifactId` and `version` on the last line of the
+Note: replace the `groupId` and `artifactId` and `version` on the last lines of the
 command as needed.

 JAX-RS API
 ==========

-To create a simple JAX-RS API that works with Open Liberty, run this command:
+To create a simple JAX-RS API application with database support that works with Open Liberty, GlassFish, WildFly and TomEE, run this command:

 ```
 mvn archetype:generate \